kekearifblog/kekearifblog.github.io/_posts/2020-07-31-context-with-hooks.md

+---

+layout: post
-# A Simple Guide to React Context with Hooks
+title: A Simple Guide to React Context with Hooks
+description: The simplest possible guide to understanding React Context with Hooks.
+tags: ReactJS Javascript

+---

 It took me a while to get my head around using React Context with hooks, all the tutorials I read failed to explain it in a simple manner or seemed focused on class syntax.
 The class syntax is due to die soon so let me give it a try.
 ## Why use Context?